What Is DEET And How Does It Repel Bugs

 The Centers for Disease Control and Prevention recommended that 30–50% DEET be used to stop the spread of pathogens carried by insects.

-Is DEET safe for children
+DEET is safe for children

 • Repellents containing DEET should be used only once per day.